-The Swahili language is spoken by millions of East and Central Africans in Kenya, Tanzania, and Uganda, as well as in Burundi, the Central African Republic, the Democratic Republic of Congo, the Comoro Islands, Malawi, Mozambique, Rwanda, and Northern Zambia.
+The Swahili language is spoken by about 140 million of East and Central Africans in Kenya, Tanzania, and Uganda, as well as in Burundi, the Central African Republic, the Democratic Republic of Congo, the Comoro Islands, Malawi, Mozambique, Rwanda, and Northern Zambia.
 Swahili is the official national language of Kenya and Tanzania and is one of the working languages of the African Union.
 The number of Swahili speakers in Africa increases yearly because of its everyday use in media, commerce, education, and as a regional lingua franca.
 Swahili cultural heritage is intrinsically connected to African Studies, Africana Studies, and the study of other cultures of African origin in other places in the world.
-So learning a widely-spoken African language, like Swahili, is essential to being an informed, globalized citizen.
+Study Swahili at the University of Pittsburgh, taught by Filipo Lubua, a native of Tanzania, and learn the most widely-spoken African language to become an informed, globalized citizen.

 Why Study Swahili?

 - Knowledge of Swahili will enrich studies in archeology, anthropology, business, history, literature, politics, sociology, veterinary science, and other degrees.